Dan Rusanowsky: San Jose Sharks

-Rusanowsky is responsible for producing all Sharks radio broadcasts, and has worked with a variety of color commentators over his tenure with the team.
-Currently, his broadcast partner is either Mark Smith or Scott Hannan.
+Rusanowsky is responsible for producing all Sharks radio broadcasts and has worked with a variety of color commentators over his tenure with the team.
+Currently, his broadcast partner is rotated between Drew Remenda, Bret Hedican, Mark Smith, or Scott Hannan.
 Rusanowsky also operates and administers the San Jose Sharks Radio Network, which began in 1991 and brings Sharks broadcasts to Northern California.
 Additionally, Rusanowsky is one of a select few play-by-play announcers who have called the NHL Game of the Week on Westwood One Radio Network.

 Until 2000, Rusanowsky had been the only broadcaster who had called all San Jose Sharks regular season and playoff games in franchise history.
 This came to an end when he was injured in a serious automobile accident on November 25, 2000, ending a continuous broadcast streak of Sharks games at 774.
 Due to the accident, he had missed 27 games.
 Rusanowsky called his historic 1,000th Sharks regular season game on March 21, 2004 vs. Edmonton.
 On January 29, 2009, he was on the air with his 1,300th Sharks regular season game vs. Phoenix.
 Dan called his 2000th Sharks regular season game on January 16, 2018 vs. Arizona.

 The NHL Network featured Rusanowsky on its program, "Voices," on December 25, 2008.

 In addition to his broadcast duties, Rusanowsky selects the Three Stars of every Sharks home game.